eliotcochrane/eliotcochrane.github.io/_posts/2023-10-30-powerstraps-deep-dive.md

 #### Manufacturer Options

-Lately, manufacturers have also been offering solutions that can be bought seperately to help customize the boot fitting process and provide a better solutions to the skier at hand.
+Lately, manufacturers have also been offering solutions that can be bought separately to help customize the boot fitting process and provide a better solutions to the skier at hand.
 Many of the bigger manufacturer's for ski boots have ben investing more into their power belt offerings.
 Right now the manufacturer leading the charge in this is Atomic.
 With their Pro line of boots, customization for the skier has been at the forefront.
 But they aren't the only ones in the space.
 Companies like HEAD have also had special offerings to those who seek them out, but Atomic is making them more accessible than ever!

 **Atomic** - Redster Professional Dual Strap
 ![Atomic Redster Professional Dual Strap](/assets/img/atomic-dual-strap.jpeg)